-4. The Peace Bridge
+Walk the Peace Bridge

-If the walls are a symbol of past segregation, the peace bridge is a wonderful symbol of unity.
+If the walls of the city are a symbol of past segregation, the peace bridge is a wonderful symbol of unity.
 Spanning the River Foyle, the Peace Bridge quite literally bridges the gap between the largely-Protestant community living on the waterside and the largely-Catholic community living on the city side.
 The Bridge is built in an ‘S’ shape to signify that the path to peace rarely runs smoothly.

 At first there was worry that nobody would use the bridge – why would you want to visit the ‘other side’? – but these fears were proven wrong which, again, is testimony to the positive attitude of both communities.
 The bridge stretches from Guildhall Square to the recently regenerated Ebrington Square which was the site of the British Army Barracks until 2002.
 This area of Derry has some amazing restaurants, so it is well worth the walk across the bridge to enjoy them.

-5. Derry Craft Village
+Go shopping in Derry Craft Village

 The hidden jewel in Derry City is most certainly Derry Craft Village.
 Like something straight out of a Dickens’ novel, it is a cultural oasis in the heart of a vibrant city.